Comfortable running shoes are shoes that fit well, but how do you find the proper running shoe fit?

 Will you be road running, running on a purpose-built track or perhaps on a forest trail?
 All these surfaces require a different kind of shoe.
 Another basic distinction is between racing and training shoes.
 Comfortable running shoes can be worn on more than one type of terrain but knowing where you’ll be spending most of your run can help you determine how your shoes should fit to allow for comfort.

 2. Find out what your pronation type is

-Understand more about pronation in our easy-to-understand pronation guide , and learn how to spot the best running shoes for your pronation type.
+Understand more about pronation in our easy-to-understand pronation guide, and learn how to spot running shoes for supination and pronation.